-The police on duty seems weary, and almost have a harassed looked.
+The police on duty seem weary, and almost have a harassed looked.
 They are telling people to move quickly, to make way for other people.

 I hear one weary policeman telling a charged PTI supporter, “Please hurry up, Nawaz sharif is going.
 Make way for other people!”

 We can barely move.
-Barely breathe, so dense is the crowed.
+Barely breathe, so dense is the crowd.
 And there are children, toddlers, infants.
 Some flying in the air.